David Freidel

-David Freidel (born 1946) is a U.S. archaeologist who studies the ancient Maya.
-He is known for his research at El Perú-Waka’ and his books with epigrapher Linda Schele.
-He is professor emeritus in the Arts and Sciences at Washington University in St. Louis.
+David Alan Freidel (born 1946) is an American archaeologist whose research focuses on the ancient Maya.
+He is best known for his long-term archaeological field projects at Cerros (Cerro Maya) in Belize, Yaxuná in the Yucatán, and El Perú-Waka' in Guatemala, and for the widely read books he co-authored with epigrapher Linda Schele.
+He is Professor Emeritus of Archaeology at Washington University in St. Louis, where he held a full professorship from 2008 until his retirement.